Not A Member Yet?

 Female Liquid Orgasm info for women.

-A woman’s ejaculate has many of the same components as a man’s semen.
+A woman’s ejaculate has many of the same components as a man’s without the semen.
 His is more white and sticky; hers is clear and watery.

-When a woman gets aroused, a number of chemical and hormonal reactions occur in her body.
-The fluid that comes from her Skene’s glands and flows into her bladder is a prostatic fluid that doesn’t smell or taste like urine.
+When a woman gets aroused, several chemical and hormonal reactions occur in her body.
+The fluid from her Skene’s glands and flows into her bladder is a prostatic fluid of arousal that doesn’t smell or taste like urine.

 There may, however, be small amounts of urine and urea in her ejaculate.
-When tested in the lab, female ejaculate is shown to contain high amounts of glucose, prostatic fluid, and water.
+When tested in the lab, the female ejaculate contains high amounts of glucose, prostatic fluid, and water.

 SWEET JUICES!